dentarg/auth0-blog/_posts/2016-09-19-angular-2-testing-in-depth-services.markdown

 }
 ```

-We check for the ```getName``` method's output in the test after we setup the dependency injection container.
+We check for the ```getName``` method's output in the test after we set up the dependency injection container.

 ```typescript
 import { TestBed, inject } from '@angular/core/testing';